tapanther/Tritan/docs/CultOfFive.md

 - *Ahnsahl Crowle* :

-    As the Deacon of Siddar City, Ahnsahl Crowle is nominally part of the Republic's government, though the Cult remains an independent entity.
+    As the Deacon of [Siddar City][Siddar City], Ahnsahl Crowle is nominally part of the Republic's government, though the Cult remains an independent entity.
 Ahnsahl is a cleric of Pyrael, as is traditional for the Deaconship.

 - *Rober Jocelin* :

-    The Primate of Blackpoint, Vicar Jocelin wields a tremendous amount of power within the Kingdom of Dohlar.
+    The Primate of [Blackpoint][Blackpoint (City)] Vicar Jocelin wields a tremendous amount of power within the [Kingdom of Dohlar][Kingdom of Dohlar].
 The Kingdom's unique take on the Cult asserts that the Primate of Blackpoint is the Five's representative on the material plane, and as such is the ultimate authority on matters of faith.